thadryanjs/install-arch-on-vm/InstallVM.md

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_18.png)

-### Time
+#### Time

  Next up is time zones.
-We can see a list of the seletions using this commands.
+We can see a list of the selections using this commands.

     ls /usr/share/zoneinfo

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_19.png)